FluegelsApps/iot-utilities/docs/setup_welcome.md

-# IoT-Utilities (Android App)
+# Setup wizard

-Before you can start using this application there are some minor things that need do be done.
+This wizard helps you setup the app for first time use.
-Tap "next" or swipe to start.
+Tap "next" or swipe left to start.

 ## What is the purpose of this app?

-[Aruba, a Hewlett Packard Enterprise (HPE) company](https://www.arubanetworks.com/) supports IoT applications based on Wi-Fi (e.g. Wi-Fi tracking), BLE (e.g. asset tracking and sensor monitoring), ZigBee and 3rd party protocols via USB-extension by providing the connection layer using Aruba access points as gateways.
+[Aruba, a Hewlett Packard Enterprise (HPE) company](https://www.arubanetworks.com/) supports IoT applications based on Wi-Fi (e.g. Wi-Fi tracking), BLE (e.g. asset tracking and sensor monitoring), ZigBee and 3rd party protocols via USB-extension by providing a connection layer using Aruba access points as gateways.

 More information about this functionality and its specification can be found here: